valhalla/valhalla-docs/transit-available/api-reference.md

 Refer to the [Turn-by-Turn location documentation](/turn-by-turn/api-reference.md#locations) for more information on specifying locations.

-## Outputs of the optimized route service
+## Outputs of the transit availability service

 These are the results of a request to the Transit Availability service.